PombertLab/3DFI/README.md

 -ao (--alpha_out)	AlphaFold2 output directory
 ```

 Folding results per protein will be located in corresponding subdirectories.
-Results with AlphaFold will contain PDB files for unrelaxed models (i.e. predicted as is before ralaxation), relaxed models, and ranked models from best (0) to worst (4).
+Results with AlphaFold will contain PDB files for unrelaxed models (*i.e.* predicted as is before relaxation), relaxed models, and ranked models from best (0) to worst (4).
 Each subdirectory should look like this:

 ```bash
 ls -l $AF/Results/ECU03_1140/